 Soon before nightfall, the two Gods crossed the river Iving and Grid welcomed them into her hall as she would welcome her own son, offering them food and drink to their heart’s content.

 Not long after supper, Loki spread out some straw and fell asleep.
-In the flickering firelight his expression seemed to change from moment to moment, light and dark, gay and grim, like he was fighting with himself in his sleep.
+In the flickering firelight his expression seemed to change from moment to moment, light and dark, content and grim, like he was fighting with himself in his sleep.

 When Grid saw Loki fast asleep, she called the inebriated Thor for a quiet word and told him in a hushed voice the truth about Geirrod.
 She told Thor that Geirrod had little love for the Gods, and even less for the God who killed the giant Hrungnir (read about it here).